 Now for the fun part!
 Selecting which beautiful linen fabric you’ll use.
 Alva sends out free swatches so you can see how each color looks with the rest of your design elements.
 This is an important step in the process as fabrics look much different in person and in your home than they do online.
-If you are even remotely thinking about installing a roman shade from Alva, be sure you order your free swatches BEFORE you do anything else.
+If you are thinking about installing a roman shade from Alva, be sure you order your free swatches before you do anything else.

 During the ordering process, you’ll need to decide what type of operation you want the shade to be: corded, loop chain, cordless, or motorized (each option is a different price point).

 I selected corded because as much as I would love to have a motorized shade in our loft, I knew that the remote could easily get lost with kids using that space.
-I also did not choose the cordless option (though I would have loved that too) because we eventually plan to put a small sectional (or my desk) in here under that window, and I guess I’m just fiercely practical, but the thought of kids’ hands touching the beautiful fabric combined with the idea of having to climb on the couch to raise the shade is what finally made me land on the corded option.
+I also did not choose the cordless option because we eventually plan to put a small sectional in here under that window.
+The thought of kids’ hands touching the beautiful fabric combined with the idea of having to climb on the couch to raise the shade is what finally made me land on the corded option.

 Isn’t the perfectly wrinkly linen just beautiful?
 And for someone who has been sewing since the age of 9, the two seams on the front of this shade just put me over the top.
-Sewing can be beautiful or it can be sloppy and this craftsmanship is exactly as it should be…high quality, everything lined up, and beautiful on the front and back.
+Sewing can be beautiful or it can be sloppy, and this craftsmanship is exactly as it should be…high quality, everything lined up, and beautiful on the front and back.